tt-digital/stockmarket/README.md

 ### What it does:

-Fetches historical stock market data through yfinance (https://pypi.org/project/yfinance/) and plots them including moving average and traded volume.
+Fetches historical stock market data through yfinance (https://pypi.org/project/yfinance/) and plots them utilizing mplfinance (https://pypi.org/project/mplfinance/) including moving average and traded volume.
 Also saves a csv with the data in the same folder as the script.

 ### Output